 • reflectance interval scales are calibrated to differences in relative reflectance from 0% to 100% (or as near to pure white and black as can be reached by physical pigments), so that step 10 is 100% reflectance, step 9 is 90% reflectance, step 8 is 80% and so on down to the lowest value.
 These equal reflectance scales produce finer apparent gradations of value in the lighter values (middle gray is at step 2).

 • media interval scales are calibrated to differences in the reflectance of art media — differences in the darkness of photographic prints produced by changing exposure or developing times, differences in the darkness of etchings produced by changing acid bath times, and so on.
 These scales show large intervals in reflectance and lightness at high values, which grow progressively smaller in darker values.
 The lightness of scale intervals is not logarithmic but compounded, sometimes at changing rates.
-For example, in a photographic gray scale, if step 1 is white with a lightness 99, then step 2 is 89 (89% of 99), step 3 is 79 (89% of 89), step 4 is 70 (89% of 79), down to step 7 at middle gray (lightness = 50).
+For example, in a photographic gray scale, steps from white are decremented by 10.5%, so that if step 1 is white with a lightness 99, then step 2 is 89 (99 minus 10.5% of 99), step 3 is 80 (89 minus 10.5% of 89), step 4 is 72, step 5 is 65, step six is 58, and step 7 is 53, which represents middle gray.
 Then steps are compounded at 82% down to the lower reflectance limits of the media.

 Painters are sometimes instructed to paint out value scales for themselves, sometimes by mixing different concentrations of color for each step and sometimes by using the same dilution of paint in multiple glazes (more glazes for darker color).
 The glazing method produces the equal interval scales described above.
 The exponent scales must be painted using dilution recipes, and often the same proportional mixtures will produce the same intervals of value but anchored at a different maximum darkenss depending on which paint is used.

-The practice of landscape painters suggests a starting point.
-Their rule is: for any object outdoors and in direct sunlight, the shady side is 60% of the value of the sunlit side.
-So if you measure the lightness of the sunlit surface, then take 60% of this value (whatever it is), you have the approximate lightness of the shaded surface of the object.
+The practice of landscape painters and videogame artists suggests a useful rule of thumb: for an object outdoors and in direct sunlight, surrounded by dark surfaces, the shaded area is 60% of the value of the sunlit side.
+That is, if you estimate or measure the lightness of the sunlit surface, then take a bit more than half of that value, you have the approximate lightness of the shaded surface of the object.

 With the 11 step value scale we can return to the landscape painter's rule with more guidance.
 The handy shadow ball (at right) lets us illustrate basic lighting problems.
 If our representation of the light source or highlights on the object is given a value of 10, and a white surface a value of 9, then the sunlit side of a yellow or orange object has a lightness of 8 on the value scale.
 The shaded side will therefore have a lightness of about 5 (8 times 0.6 or 60% is 4.8).

 The cast shadows from the object depend on the intensity of indirect illumination into the shadow and the color of the shadow receiving surface, but in daylight the shadowed area is typically about 40% the lightness of the sunlit surface (that is, a lightness of 9 times 0.40, or 3.6), or 4 on the value scale for a white surface at 9.
 On overcast days, when light falls diffusely from all directions, all objects are less brightly illuminated, but the only shadows are cast shadows (underneath objects or in narrow passageways), and the 40% applies here too.
-These are only rules of thumb, but reasonably accurate ones.
+These are only rules of thumb, but they provide reliable starting values.

 The shaded side of the object can be considerably darker than 60% of the lit side, if there is no indirect reflection onto the shaded side from other parts of the landscape.
 (The dark side of the moon is an extreme example.)
 And cast shadows can appear significantly darker than the shaded side of the object if they fall on a surface with a dark local color, such as grass or asphalt.